rootisgod/rootisgod/content/posts/2021/2021-08-04-A-Quick-Guide-to-MicroK8s-And-Learning-Kubernetes.md

 microk8s reset
 ```

 It will take a while and do crazy things, but just leave it until it is finished.
-Then, type this to start the cluster
+Then, type this to start the cluster (if it is not already started)

 ```bash
 microk8s start